 This soundmap has been the plan and design of an ambitious group of teenagers, the Keep ‘Er Lit ASD group.
 The idea came about during group sessions when some of the members expressed sensitivity to sound.
 The project is an attempt to boost inclusion and raise awareness of background sounds – sounds that we don’t hear unless we really listen to our environment.
 One of the members had previous experience of sound mapping and suggested that this could be a way an alternative way of processing sensory information.
-They have found a way of illustrating daily life through interested listening and attentive mindfulness, carrying out recordings in their local area in May and June 2018.
+After some mindful listening training sessions with Tracy Dempsey, they created this project to illustrate daily life through interested listening and attentive mindfulness, carrying out recordings in their local area in May and June 2018 .
 Welcome to life in – and around – Laurencetown!

 Click a red marker on the map above to play the sound recording for that location.
 To return to the map, click the back arrow (←) from the video page.
 (If you’re reading this on a mobile phone or tablet, hold your device in landscape mode for best viewing.)